Balta8/Content-Creators-Assistant-App/README.md

 Features included:
 - Creator Bot for assisting with content ideas and management.
 - Image Generation to create custom visuals for content.
-- Music Recommendation to suggest suitable tracks based on content themes (contributed to this feature).
+- Music Recommendation to user based on his prefer genre .
 - Voice Generation for creating voiceovers and audio content.
-- Caption Generation to automatically generate captions for videos (contributed to this feature).
+- Caption Generation to automatically generate captions for videos.